Definition of Sex Addiction

 Possible Signs and Symptoms

-Frequently engaging in more sex and with more partners than intended.
+Frequently engaging in more sex and with more partners than you intended.

-Being preoccupied with or persistently craving sex; wanting to cut down and unsuccessfully attempting to limit sexual activity.
+Preoccupied by or persistently craving or desiring sex more than one thinks they should; wanting to cut down and unsuccessfully attempting to limit sexual activity.

-Thinking of sex to the detriment of other activities or continually engaging in excessive sexual practices despite a desire to stop.
+Thinking of sex all the time to the point that it hurts your ability to engage in other activities worthy of your time or continually engaging in excessive sexual practices despite a desire to stop

-Spending considerable time in activities related to sex, such as cruising for partners or spending hours online visiting pornographic Web sites.
+Spending more time than you really wanted to or intended in activities related to sex, such as cruising for partners or spending hours online visiting pornographic Web sites.

-Continually engaging in the sexual behavior despite negative consequences, such as broken relationships or potential health risks.
+Inability to stop engaging in the sexual behavior despite negative consequences, such as broken relationships, potential health risks, or legal ramifications.

 Other Signs and Symptoms:

-Dependence – Dependence is when a stimulus is needed or relied upon to function at a consistent level.
+Dependence – Dependence is when a stimulus is needed or relied upon to function at a consistent level (ie, needing sex to feel calm).
 If the stimulus is withdrawn other symptoms might manifest due to the need for the stimulus.

-Withdrawal – Withdrawal is when a stimulus is withdrawn and symptoms begin to become present based on the need for the stimulus.
-For example, when an opiate addict has increased pain a form of withdrawal when they stop taking opiates.
+Withdrawal – Withdrawal is when a stimulus is taken away and negative symptoms arise due to the need for the stimulus.
+For example, when an addict does not get their drugs for an extended period of time, they may have physical reactions.
 Other symptoms of withdrawal for drug addiction may include chills, shaking, decreased ability to sleep, restlessness, anxiety, etc. Withdrawal symptoms for sexual addiction are not usually as intense as drug addiction, but might include irritability, agitation, depressed mood, etc.

 Sex Addiction is not listed as a true diagnosis in the DSM-5.
 Below are sources for arguments for and against sex addiction being a real mental health disorder.